vmware/photon/content/en/docs-v4/troubleshooting-guide/photon-os-general-troubleshooting/photon-code.md

 Use the `tdnf updateinfo info`, `tdnf update --security` or `tdnf update ---sec-severity <level>` commands to check if security updates are available.
 For example:

-Check if there are any security updates
+Check if there are any security updates.

 ```console
 root@photon [ ~ ]# tdnf updateinfo
 70 Security notice(s)
 ```

-Check if there are security updates for libssh2. note this is relative to what is installed in local
+Check if there are security updates for libssh2.
+Note this is relative to what is installed in local.

 ```console
 root@photon[ ~ ]# tdnf updateinfo list libssh2